Lee Geung-young

-Lee Geung-young (born December 12, 1960) is a South Korean actor.
-He graduated from the Department of Drama in Seoul.
+Lee Geung-young (Korean: 이경영; born December 12, 1960) is a South Korean actor.

+Education and career

+Lee graduated from the Department of Drama in Seoul.
 He debuted in 1977 and after completing his mandatory military service, he debuted in 1982 as the 10th public relations actor for the Korea Broadcasting Corporation (KBS), became a voice actor for a year, and re-entered his KBS 18th career in 1983.
 In 1983, he debuted as an actor in the KBS drama "Ordinary People".
 He also wrote and directed the films The Gate of Destiny (1996) and The Beauty in Dream (2002).